stennety/mywebsite/_posts/2024-5-5-local-ai-challenges.md

 tags: [Thinkering, AI]
 ---

 As AI services proliferate, companies and individuals are faced with an increasing complexity of providers, microservices, and terms of use.
-This landscape poses significant risks to security and privacy, making it essential to rethink our approach to AI development and deployment.

 **AI Services drawbacks**
 -------------------------------------